Skip to main content

 Whenever you make changes to the broadcasting configuration, you should run the config:cache command.
 This will clear the configuration cache so that fresh configuration values will be loaded on the next request.

-Defining Broadcasts
+Defining Channels

 routes/channels.ts